Feliverse/Blog-App-Feliverse/README.md

 ### Prerequisites

-In order to run this project you need:
+To run this project you need:

 - Install PostgreSQL
 - Instal PGadmin (optional)